huang-pixel/huang-pixel.github.io/index.md

 ---
-title: About
+title: Home
 layout: home
 ---

-A daily record teaching myself how to code.
+#### About me

+As an ADHDer and self-learner, I try to write some very short articles here about the ideas hanging around in my mind.

 ----

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/